daler/dotfiles/docs/nvim-plugins.rst

 Because of how frequently nvim changes, each plugin section below has a changelog.
-Since I have reorganized files over the years, the changelogs show the *mention* of a plugin in a commit message, in a filename, or as part of the changeset of a commit in an attempt to catch all of the changes.
+Since I have reorganized files over the years, the changelogs show the *mention* of a plugin in a commit message, in a filename, or as part of the changeset of a commit.
+Checking all of these things is an attempt to catch all of the changes.
 This may be a little overzealous (for example the ``trouble`` plugin picks up commits related to troubleshooting) but I've opted to err on the side of completeness.

 Plugin list
 -----------